Reggie McKenzie is finally on the clock.

 Welcome to the world of NFL decision-making, sir.

 No man in the NFL has been more handcuffed in recent league history than McKenzie has been the past the 15 months.

-Thursday night, McKenzie was finally able to put his general manager's hat on and start the rebuilding process in earnest.
-Until the 2013 draft, McKenzie’s job had consisted mostly of cutting players, signing inexperienced players to inexpensive, short contracts and hoping for a better future.
+Thursday, McKenzie was finally able to put his general manager's hat on and start the rebuilding process in earnest.
+Until Thursday night, McKenzie’s job has consisted mostly of cutting players, signing inexperienced players to inexpensive, short contracts and hoping for a better future.

-McKenzie delayed his first selection Thursday when he dealt the No. 3 pick to Miami for the No. 12 pick and the No. 42 pick.
+McKenzie delayed his first first-round pick Thursday when he dealt the No. 3 pick to Miami for the No. 12 pick and the No. 42 pick.
 The Raiders used the No. 12 selection on Houston cornerback D.J.
 Hayden.